Fiserv/identity-and-access-management/docs/ciam-mfa/oauth-token-generation.md

 - Access tokens are credential strings that represent authorization to access a protected resource.
 Applications obtain access tokens by making OAuth connect requests to an authorization server; CIAM Provisioning API resource servers require clients to authenticate using access tokens.
 Access tokens are obtained from the token endpoint (when using the client credentials grant type).

-- You need to provide client id and client secret and choose client_credentials grant type to generate the access token.
+- You need to provide client_id, client_secret and grant_type(fixed, "client_credential") as request payload.

+- To get client_id and client_secret, onboard your application through CIAM self service portal, you will receive these credential as mail.

 There are steps required at the application-side that should meet the below criteria:
 - Can make http/REST calls.